-Canterbury Cathedral Archives holds a vast number of resources dating from the 8th century, these taking the form of manuscripts, photographs, maps and other records.
-You are able to discover more details regarding the Cathedral, its history, its buildings and its community at the Archive.
+Canterbury Cathedral Archives holds a vast number of resources dating from the 8th century, these taking the form of historic records, manuscripts, maps, photographs, printed books and other records.
+They are a wonderful resource, making it possible to to discover more details regarding the Cathedral, its history, its buildings and its community at the Archive.

 For information regarding their collections, please visit their collections page and peruse their online catalogue.
 Collections include Dean and Chapter Records, City of Canterbury Chapter Records, Parish Registers, Diocese of Canterbury Records, Parish Council Records and Artefacts.
 Artefacts held by the Archive include paintings, sculptures, altar frontals, stained glass and church silver.